Meta von Salis

-Barbara Margaretha "Meta" von Salis (3 January 1855 – 15 March 1929) was a Swiss suffragette and historian, as well as a regular correspondent of Friedrich Nietzsche.
+Barbara Margaretha "Meta" von Salis-Marschlins (3 January 1855 – 15 March 1929) was a Swiss suffragette and historian, as well as a regular correspondent of Friedrich Nietzsche.

 Early life and education

 Meta von Salis was born in 1855 on her family's estate, Marschlins Castle, in Igis, Graubünden.
-Her parents were Ursula Margaretha and Ulysses Adalbert von Salis, a naturalist.
+Her parents were Ursula Margaretha and Carl Ulysses Adalbert von Salis-Marschlins (1795–1886), a Swiss naturalist. botanist, politician, lawyer and military officer.
 She attended a girls' school in Friedrichshafen, Germany from 1863 to 1868, and then attended another girls' school in Rorschach, Switzerland until 1871.

 After leaving school, she worked as a governess for numerous wealthy families in Germany, England and Ireland before enrolling at the University of Zurich in 1883 to study history and philosophy.
 She received a PhD in 1887 for a thesis about Agnes of Poitou, making her the first Swiss woman to receive a doctorate degree.
 She said she was not interested in completing the degree for its own sake but rather "in the interests of the women's question".